ajv-validator/ajv/README.md

 - files in JSON, JSON5, YAML, and JavaScript format
 - all Ajv options
 - reporting changes in data after validation in [JSON-patch](https://tools.ietf.org/html/rfc6902) format

+## Strict mode

+TODO

+- _strictDefaults_: report ignored `default` keywords in schemas.
+Option values:
+  - `false` (default) - ignored defaults are not reported
+  - `true` - if an ignored default is present, throw an error
+  - `"log"` - if an ignored default is present, log warning
+- _strictKeywords_: report unknown keywords in schemas.
+Option values:
+  - `false` (default) - unknown keywords are not reported
+  - `true` - if an unknown keyword is present, throw an error
+  - `"log"` - if an unknown keyword is present, log warning
+- _strictNumbers_: validate numbers strictly, failing validation for NaN and Infinity.
+Option values:
+  - `false` (default) - NaN or Infinity will pass validation for numeric types
+  - `true` - NaN or Infinity will not pass validation for numeric types

 ## Validation keywords